Michellinian/CS-unit-2/README.md

 ### Binary Gates
 **What are binary gates?**
 ![BinaryGate](binaryGates.png)
+**Image taken from IGCSE Computer Science [1]**

 ### Usability
-According to Interaction Design Foundation, usability refers to the ease of access or use of a product or a website.
+According to Interaction Design Foundation [2], usability refers to the ease of access or use of a product or a website.
 Furthermore the official definition by ISO 9241-11 is “the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”

 ### Discoverability
-According to Techopedia, it "refers to users' ability to find key information, applications or services".
+According to Techopedia [3], it "refers to users' ability to find key information, applications or services".
 It allows users to locate some problems, and find new needs, so that they can achieve those needs.
+Also according Don Norman in the video "It's not you.
+Bad doors are everywhere" [5] he explains about discoverability as, "When I look at something, I should be able to discover what operations I can do."

 ### Feedback
-According to ComputerScienceWiki, feedback occurs "when outputs of a system are routed back as inputs as part of a chain of cause-and-effect that forms a circuit or loop".
+According to ComputerScienceWiki [4], feedback occurs "when outputs of a system are routed back as inputs as part of a chain of cause-and-effect that forms a circuit or loop".

+### Human Centered Design (HCD)
+According to the video by Joe Posner and Roman Mars [5], human centered design is the cycle of observation, ideation, prototyping and testing, then going back to observation, and starting the whole cycle again.

 Planning
 ------